PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ## Everlasting Payment Channels

-So far, we've seen how to construct one-way and two way payment channels.
+So far, we've seen how to construct one-way and two-way payment channels.
 However, we're still limited by the channel expiry duration, which is determined by the relative locktime on Alice's refund branch.
 This means that our payment channels can only be open for a certain period of time before the channel has to be closed by Bob.

 Next we'll look at how to construct a payment channel that can stay open indefinitely.